 Exceptional A piece of work that reflects these Features to a very high standard.
 While not necessarily perfect, the strengths of the work far outstrip its flaws, which are minor.
 Suggestions for improvement are easily addressable by the student.
-The student has identified a broad range of coursework elemedetailed observations and a comprehensive self analysis on the Critical judgements were made on areas of strengths and area exceptional level of awareness of how these would inform future The presentation of the findings is of an excellent standard, allowed for a critical consideration of what information be Assessment.
-Above expectations A piece of work that reflects these Features very well.
+The research method chosen demonstrated a comparison of a ratio of a comprehensive and detailed analysis of the data/findings.
+The response demonstrated a comprehensive understanding theme.
+The presentation of the findings is of an excellent standard; usin a critical consideration of what information best communicates Above expectations A piece of work that reflects these Features very well.
 The student shows a clear understanding of how to complete each area of the task.
 Feedback might point to the necessity to address some aspect of the work in need of further attention or polishing, but, on the whole the work is of a high standard.
-The student has identified a broad range of coursework elem observations and some in depth self analysis on the developmed Judgements made on areas of strengths and areas for improve very high level of awareness of how these would inform future.
-The findings are presented to a very high standard, using an effert of what information accurately communicates their Classroom.
+The research method chosen was effective for the theme and the data/findings.
+The response demonstrated a high level of understanding of co The findings are presented to a very high standard, using effective what information accurately communicates their response.
 In line with expectations A piece of work that reflects most of these Features well.
 It shows a good understanding of the task in hand and is free from significant error.
 Feedback might point to areas needing further attention or correction, but the work is generally competent and accurate.
-The student has identified a range of coursework elements, that and some relevant self analysis on the development of their sk Judgements made on areas of strengths and areas for improve awareness of how these would inform future work.
-The findings are well presented, using an appropriate media information best communicates their Classroom-Based Assess Yet to meet expectations A piece of work that falls someway short of the demands of the Classroom-Based Assessment and its associated Features.
+The research method chosen was appropriate for their area of The response demonstrated some level of understanding of co The findings are well presented, using appropriate media, with to communicate their response.
+Yet to meet expectations A piece of work that falls someway short of the demands of the Classroom-Based Assessment and its associated Features.
 Perhaps the student has made a good attempt, but the task has not been grasped clearly or is marred by significant lapses.
 Feedback will draw attention to fundamental errors that need to be addressed.
-The student has identified a very small range of coursework e and self-analysis on the development of their skills to date.
-Judgements made on areas of strengths and areas for impro limited awareness of how these would inform future work.
-The findings are presented in an unsuitable format resulting Classroom-Based Assessment.
+The research method chosen for the theme was ineffective a depth.
+The response demonstrated little or no understanding of conce The findings are presented in an unsuitable format resulting response.